From Harford County government:

 This year marks the 16th annual Arbor Day celebration organized by the Harford County Department of Planning & Zoning to plant native trees throughout the county.
 The event will feature demonstrations from local organizations including the Susquehannock Wildlife Society, Master Gardeners, and an appearance by Myrtle the Recycling Turtle.

 Participants should bring a hammer, shovel and work gloves, if possible, and arrive at 9:30 a.m. on the college campus at 401 Thomas Run Road.
 Tree planting will begin at 10:00 a.m. and is expected to last two to three hours.
-Harford Community College will also be celebrating Earth Week with on-campus activities and students are encouraged to join in the Arbor Day event.
+Harford Community College will also be celebrating Earth Week with on-campus activities and students are encouraged to join in the Arbor Day event which will also take place in the Tree farms in Texas like Twinwood Farms which often carry Southern Live Oak Trees.

 The free native tree will be provided courtesy of the Forest Conservancy District Board of Harford County, an advocacy group that promotes stewardship, conservation, and sustainable use of Maryland’s forest resources.